bendtherules/bendtherules.github.com/posts/variable-resolution-within-functions.md

 ### Scope creation

 When a function is called, it creates a new execution context.
 Execution context has a property called LexicalEnvironment (LE).
 This LE points to the current scope which should be used for lookup.
-We know that a function have its own new scope.
+We know that a function has its own new scope.
 So, a new FunctionEnvironment (function scope) is created and set to LE.
 ✅ So, till now - when a function is called, it gets a new execution context, whose LE points to a new function scope.
 This new scope will contain function's own local variables.

 ✅ Now, scopes are chained - so, this new function scope (LE) needs to decide what is its parent scope (outerEnv).
 It has 2 options -